Important information

 Interviews will be conducted virtually via Microsoft Teams.
 Your booking confirmation will include a Microsoft Teams link to join the interview at the time chosen.

-Please ensure you have a form of photo identification at your interview e.g. passport or driving license (a provisional is also acceptable) and that you have a device you are confident that you can access Microsoft Teams on.
-Your name must be visible, and your camera must be turned on and we must be able to hear you.
-You must also have your photo identification available for the start of your interview.
+Please ensure you have a form of photo identification at your interview, for example your passport or driving licence (a provisional is also acceptable) and that you have a device you are confident that you can access Microsoft Teams on.

-Assessment and interview
+Assessment and interview task

-There are two elements to the Interview:
+There are two elements to the interview:

 The Centre for Literacy in Primary Education makes some key suggestions about how to choose quality books to use in the classroom with young readers.